 Travellers are required to show their passport on entry into Argentina.

-Citizens of the UK, European Union, New Zealand and the United States are not required to pay the reciprocity tax
+Citizens of Australia, the UK, European Union, New Zealand and the United States are not required to pay the reciprocity tax

 How to pay the Reciprocity Fee online:

 - Visit http://reciprocidad.provincianet.com.ar and under ‘Log In’, click ‘Sign Up’.
 You will need to register your passport details to start the process.

 - To complete the Reciprocity Fee, click ‘Add Form’ and complete the corresponding personal and credit card information.

 - On arrival in Argentina (at any border crossing point into Argentina), this printed receipt must be presented at Immigration Control.
 The receipt will be scanned by the Immigration officials, the information will be checked, and your entry to the country registered.

 If travellers lose their ID sticker number or forget to pre-purchase the reciprocity fee, Immigration are able to assist however this can be a long process and risks delaying any travel plans.

 Please check with your local Argentinean embassy for visa requirements before you travel.